 4. Get social

 All work and no play makes for a pretty dull week at work.
 Whilst not everyone wants to socialise with work colleagues, for some the opportunity to interact with others, and have a bit of fun, can play a key part in their decision to stay put with their employer.
-Encourage people to organise their own lunchtime or after-work activities and let them use the company Intranet or HR portal to find other like-minded individuals.
+Encourage people to organise their own lunchtime or after-work activities and let them use the company Intranet or HR portal in your people management software to find other like-minded individuals.
 The opportunities are endless, from lunchtime musical sessions and craft clubs to after-work outings and company football or netball teams.
 These activities may not make people’s jobs more interesting, but an hour away from the grind will help them return to their desks feeling refreshed and with a smile on their face.

 5. Encourage mentoring